dojo/framework/docs/en/middleware/supplemental.md

 Writing custom diff functions is typically coupled with use of the [`invalidator`](/learn/middleware/core-render-middleware#invalidator) middleware to flag the current widget as invalid when a difference in property values requires the widget's DOM nodes to be updated.

+An additional use for `diffProperty` is to be able to return a value that will be available from the widget properties.
+A value that is returned from the `callback` is used to replace the corresponding value on the widget's properties.

 **Note:** Only a single diff function can be registered for a given property during the lifetime of a composing widget or middleware, after which subsequent calls will be ignored.
 By default the rendering engine uses an algorithm that shallowly diffs objects and arrays, ignores functions, and equality checks all other property types.
 Setting a custom diff function overrides Dojo's default difference detection strategy for the property.

 **API:**